The Epistemic Insight Future of Knowledge Initiative

 The Epistemic Insight Future of Knowledge Initiative aims to help current and future generations to become wise and compassionate epistemic agents as they engage with a world of fast moving information from diverse sources.

-A new wave of thinking in education concerns how we might better prepare students with the critical thinking, creativity and problem-solving needed to apply the immense diversity of human knowledge to our biggest questions:
+We are excited by opportunities to prepare students with the curiosity, creativity and critical thinking they need to sift and apply the immense diversity of human knowledge to our biggest questions:

 Engaging with these questions requires us to consider what the ‘future of knowledge’ might be, including the distinctive roles that a range of disciplines across the sciences, arts and humanities might play.
 If local, community and global populations are to thrive then they will need to have knowledge, and also ‘knowledge about knowledge’.
 We call this ‘knowledge about knowledge’ epistemic insight.